liaowb126/shadowsocks-vertx/README.md

 #Intro

-shadowsocks-vertx is a lightweight tunnel proxy.
+shadowsocks-vertx is a socks5 proxy.
 It is based on vert.x.

 Java 8 is needed.
 Gradle is needed.